RockAutomaton/AzSRE-Agent/docs/SETUP.md

 docker run -p 8000:8000 \
   -e AZURE_SUBSCRIPTION_ID=your-subscription-id \
   -e LOG_WORKSPACE_ID=your-workspace-id \
+  -e OLLAMA_BASE_URL=http://host.docker.internal:11434 \
   azsre-agent
 ```

+**Note**:
-**Note**: For Docker, you may need to configure Managed Identity or use environment variables for Azure authentication instead of Azure CLI.
+- For Docker, you may need to configure Managed Identity or use environment variables for Azure authentication instead of Azure CLI
+- If running Ollama separately, ensure the `OLLAMA_BASE_URL` points to the correct address (use `host.docker.internal` for local Ollama, or the container name if using Docker Compose)
+- The agent container needs network access to both Azure APIs and the Ollama service

 ## Verifying Your Setup